 It’s worth noting that ketamine has been used around the world as one of the safest anesthetics for adults, children, and animals.
 It has been exhaustively studied for decades and has not been shown to cause addiction the way that opioids do.

 However, ketamine, like any drug, has the possibility of becoming psychologically addicting.
 Risk factors for psychological addiction are completely different from physical addiction and have little to do with the medication in question.
 Continue reading for more information about psychological addiction and how to differentiate it from physical addiction.

 It’s important to begin by addressing the two types of addiction: psychological and physical.
 By understanding the difference between the two, you will have a better idea of what it means to say that ketamine can be psychologically addicting at the prescribed dose, but not physically addicting at the dosages a doctor would prescribe.

-The elevated level of dopamine eventually leads to addiction because your body comes to rely on the large presence of the neurotransmitter, and in turn decreases the number of receptors which the dopamine activates.
-When you aren’t under the influence of the cocaine or elevated dopamine levels, your brain receptors are “starved” for stimulation and as result you crave more.
+The elevated level of dopamine eventually leads to addiction because your body comes to rely on the large presence of the neurotransmitter, and in turn decreases the number of receptors that the dopamine activates.
+When you aren’t under the influence of cocaine or elevated dopamine levels, your brain receptors are “starved” for stimulation, and as a result, you crave more.